Skip to main content

 •

-The AAST Research and Education Fund is funding three scholarships for 2024-2025.
-The scholarship recipients will receive their scholarship plaque at the 83rd Annual Meeting of AAST & Clinical Congress of Acute Care Surgery in Las Vegas, NV, and will present their research findings at the 84th Annual Meeting of AAST & Clinical Congress of Acute Care Surgery in Boston, MA.
+The AAST Research and Education Fund is funding three scholarships for 2025-2026.
+The scholarship recipients will receive their scholarship plaque at the 84th Annual Meeting of AAST & Clinical Congress of Acute Care Surgery in Boston, MA, and will present their research findings at the 85th Annual Meeting of AAST & Clinical Congress of Acute Care Surgery in Dallas, TX.

 Privacy Policy: